- Cheapest non-owner car insurance companies in Iowa

 Average cost of non-owner car insurance in Iowa

-The average cost of non-owner car insurance in Iowa is $153, but rates may vary based on factors such as your driving record, age, and coverage level.
+The average cost of non-owner car insurance in Iowa is $153, but your rate may differ depending on your driving record, age and the coverage you choose.

 Non-owner car insurance in Iowa by age and gender

-Here are the average Iowa non-owner car insurance rates by age and gender.
+Below are the average Iowa rates for non-owner car insurance based on age and gender.

 Non-owner vs. traditional car insurance